August 20, 2015

 Again, many thanks to those people who have written to me, or posted questions on Amazon about if and when there would be new books available, and whether I'm still writing.
 The answer is: I'm writing!
-I've completed two manuscripts since The Summer Snow which remains the last book in the series (for reasons I've explained at a little more length in the FAQ section.)
-But I have not been able to interest publishers in the two historical novels I've since completed, one about an elderly woman caught up in the Reformation in Renaissance Flanders, and one a love story set in seventeenth century New Amsterdam.
-I suppose I could self-publish them, but that involves a lot of time and energy that I would rather put into my real life and/or my manuscripts.
-I'm happy to work with professionals to do publicity and such-like, but I don't enjoy working out a strategy to go it alone.
-Also, as I've said before, I do feel there's a place for publishers (though beating on the door gets tiring).
+The Summer Snow which remains the last book in the Tejada series (for reasons I've explained at a little more length in the FAQ section.)
+But I have a couple of manuscripts of historical novels sitting on the hard drive, and a couple of others that are close to starting to make the rounds to publishers.